 2013 Nissan Juke Interior

-Some reviewers like the 2013 Nissan Juke's uniquely-styled cabin.
+Some reviewers like the 2013 Nissan Juke's uniquely styled cabin.
 The base Juke is well-equipped and its features are easy-to-use, according to most reviewers.
-Although it seats five, many test drivers say the Juke is cramped, and even the front seats can be tight for tall adults.
-The cargo area is also small, and with the rear seats up, reviewers don’t think the area is very useful.
+Although it seats five, many test drivers say the Juke is cramped and even the front seats can be tight for tall adults.
+The cargo area is also small, and reviewers don’t think it is very useful with the rear seats up.

 - "Juke's interior styling is as bold as its exterior, though some cost cutting is evident.
 The headliner is budget grade, and some plastics are lackluster.
 However, some satin-finish trim and the high-gloss console and door trim add visual interest." -- Consumer Guide (2012)

 - "Though plenty of hard plastic surfaces line the Juke's cabin, a few colorful details enliven what could have been an otherwise ordinary space." -- Popular Mechanics (2011)

 - "There's a decent cargo area, but you must fold the rear seats to get real carrying capacity.
 Families with strollers and such might find themselves cramped out of the Juke." -- Car and Driver (2011)

 The Nissan Juke has seatbelts for five, but its small cabin may be uncomfortable for some people.
 Test drivers agree that the front seats have enough room for most adults, but there is not a lot of space to spare.
 Additionally, they say the rear seats are cramped and that the Juke’s low roof cuts into headroom.

 - "Front-seat space is adequate for most adults, though very tall occupants might feel cramped.
 The sunroof's housing cuts slightly into headroom, and passenger-side knee room is stingy." -- Consumer Guide (2012)